If you’ve landed here hoping for a quick answer to what sounds like a simple question, we’re going to disappoint you.

 Spring begins in late September and sees Patagonia emerging from the long, cold winter.

 Average springtime temperatures across the region range from a little above 0°c at night to 8°c during the day.

-Although still chilly, temperatures are on the rise and the environment slowly begins to thaw out, at least at lower altitudes.
+Although still chilly, the cooler temperatures are on the rise.
+The landscape slowly begins to thaw, at least at lower altitudes.